kulvait/KCT_dentk/README.md

 ## Dependencies
 Some of the tools, namely dentk-todicom and dentk-jpg use [ITK library](https://itk.org/Doxygen410/html/index.html).
-It is required to have this library in the system installed and headers reachable.
+In order to compile these tools it is recommended to have this library in the system installed and headers reachable.
 On Debian it is sufficient to run
 ```
 apt-get install libinsighttoolkit4-dev
 ```

 # Tools included

 ## dentk-cat